Sparsh-Sharma/FWH-OpenFOAM/README.md

 //

 You can simply add this to the end of your controlDict and replace "airfoil" with the name of the noSlip/solidsurface-patch from which you want to calculate the sound radiation.
 Just make sure that "writeTime" is a feasible sampling frequency.

+The "readData_Mesh_OpenFOAM"-script reads all the geometrical information needed from the mesh and the sampled pressure data and saves them. "acousticPython6O" calculates the acoustic pressure from the saved file.